ramboxapp/community-edition/CONTRIBUTING.md

 #### What is a Pull Request?

-A pull request (PR) is a method of submitting proposed changes to the Rambox-OS repo (or any repo, for that matter).
-You will make changes to copies of the files which make up Rambox-OS in a personal fork, then apply to have them accepted by Rambox-OS proper.
+A pull request (PR) is a method of submitting proposed changes to the Hamsket repo (or any repo, for that matter).
+You will make changes to copies of the files which make up Hamsket in a personal fork, then apply to have them accepted by Hamsket proper.

 #### Important: ALWAYS EDIT ON A BRANCH